Preparing for Relapses

 You should spend some time while you are well thinking about how each of these people could help you during a relapse event, after all you do not want to impose on them.
 Some people may find it quite easy to cope with the seeing psychotic symptoms in others whereas some may find it difficult to cope with.
 On the other hand some of your friends may have useful resources such as a car and could possibly help with lifts to appointments or running small errands for you if you can’t get out of the house.
 Others, particularly close friends or family, may be able to provide an all important shoulder to cry on when things get really unbearable.
 Your support network is one of the most important resources you have and building a really good one is an important part of recovery.

-It is a good idea to keep an emergency stock of medication in your home in case you are taken ill and can’t get out of the house.
+Some people find that It is a good idea to keep an emergency stock of medication in their home in case they are taken ill and can’t get out of the house.
 About 14 days worth is about right.
-You should include your prescription medicines in this along with any over-the-counter remedies you are taking to help with side effects.
-Speak to your GP about this.
+This should include prescription medicines along with any over-the-counter remedies.
+Before doing this you must speak to your GP or CPN and always follow their advice.
 Most will be very happy to help by providing an additional prescription for this purpose and will be very pleased that you are taking an active role in managing your condition.

 In general you should aim to keep a well-stocked medicine cabinet with a few simple remedies for everyday minor ailments such as colds and stomach bugs.
 Remember to keep an eye on the expiry dates and rotate your medicines by using the oldest first.

 A small stock of emergency food kept in the home in case you are not able to get out to the shops for a while is a very good idea.
 If you have a freezer or frozen food compartment in your fridge you could keep some fresh food such as a pint of milk and half a loaf of bread.
 However you can also keep a stock of dried and tinned foods.
 Aim to keep enough food in your emergency store for three days as this will give you a breathing space to make alternative arrangements for your shopping such as shopping on line and having it delivered.